 Informal Feedback

-Giving feedback is important and companies do it on a regular basis.
-But just because a company has a process, that doesn’t mean that a manager shouldn’t give feedback outside the “feedback hours.”
+Giving feedback is important, and companies do it regularly.
+But just because a company has a process doesn’t mean that a manager shouldn’t give feedback outside the “feedback hours.”

-Informal feedback means providing effective feedback in real time.
-Besides engaging with employees and working on your communication skills, informal feedback is an excellent tool for creating a healthy workspace environment.
+Informal feedback means providing effective feedback in real-time.
+Besides engaging with employees and improving communication skills, informal feedback is an excellent tool for creating a healthy workspace environment.

 By being insightful and proactive, the manager creates a feedback culture where the person receiving feedback understands they can provide input as well.

-Since this type can seem more subjective, one must try to stay constructive.
+Since this type can seem more subjective, one must stay constructive.

 Upward Feedback